Plynk investment app Download App

 Let’s step through a hypothetical example.
 Say you originally bought a share of stock for $20 and later sold it for $30.
 You’d pay taxes on the $10 you made.
 That $10 is your “capital gain.”
 1

-How much do I pay?
+How much do you pay?

-In most cases, you may pay higher taxes if you hold an investment for a year or less.
+In most cases, you may pay higher taxes if you only hold an investment for a year or less.
 This is something to keep in mind if you plan on trading often.

 Short-term capital gains tax